Sunday, November 22, 2015

 Wild strawberry produces numerous 5-petal white flowers in the spring.
 These are followed by the bright red succulent fruit in June-July.
 The fruit of wild strawberry is rarely as much as 1/2 inch across, but are far more flavorful than any of the commercial berries you are likely to find for sale.
 They make exquisite jam if you can find enough to collect.
 The leaves also make a fragrant tea that is high in Vitamin C. The tea is made by adding about 1/2 cup of the leaves to 2 cups of boiling water and letting it steep before straining.

-Wild strawberry is rare in Florida and none of our native nurseries propagate it commercially.
+Wild strawberry is rare in Florida and it is quite rare that any of our native nurseries propagate it commercially.
 It is widely grown, however, by sources close to us.
 If you choose to give it a try, choose a source as close to Florida's growing conditions as possible and use it as a ground cover for areas that receive at least half day sun and in soils that are neither too droughty or too wet.
+The plants above were photographed in my landscape in south Pasco County.
+My original three plants have filled in a much larger area as the stolons grow in all directions and root where they touch.
+As I now have more plants than fit in this limited space, I have started to propagate it for sale at Hawthorn Hill.

 Saturday, September 19, 2015